New imaging technique uses Earth's warped surface to reveal rocky interior

 Surface mapping technology such as GPS, radar and laser scanning have long been used to measure features on the Earth's surface.
 Now, a new computational technique developed at The University of Texas at Austin is allowing scientists to use those technologies to look inside the planet.

 The new technique, described by researchers as "deformation imaging," provides results comparable to seismic imaging but offers direct information about the rigidity of the planet's crust and mantle.
-This property is essential for understanding how earthquakes and other large-scale work, said Simone Puel, who developed the method for a research project at the University of Texas Institute for Geophysics while in graduate school at the UT Jackson School of Geosciences.
+This property is essential for understanding how earthquakes and other large-scale geological processes work, said Simone Puel, who developed the method for a research project at the University of Texas Institute for Geophysics while in graduate school at the UT Jackson School of Geosciences.

-"Material properties like rigidity are critical to understand the different processes that occur in a subduction zone or in science in general," Puel said.
+"Material properties like rigidity are critical to understand the different processes that occur in a subduction zone or in earthquake science in general," Puel said.

 "When combined with other techniques like seismic, electromagnetic or gravity, it should be possible to actually produce a much more comprehensive mechanical model of an earthquake in a way that has never been done before."